Last Updated on

 This story is about a red chicken who is so excited to finish a story, that he interrupts it every time, much to the exasperation of his dad.
 Papa chicken is putting the little red chicken to bed.
 Papa chicken agrees to read a bedtime story to the red chicken and tells his son not to interrupt.
 The father starts reading Hansel and Gretel after the red chicken agrees.
 As the story nears the end, the little red chicken gets excited, interrupts the story, and finishes telling it on his own.
 The red chicken, then, interrupts again, when his dad reads him the stories of Little Red Riding Hood and Chicken Little.
 Finally, Papa chicken runs out of stories and asks the little one to read to him instead.
 Little red chicken starts reading a story, and within minutes, the dad is fast asleep, snoring in the little one’s bed.

 14. Is it Bedtime, Wibbly Pig?

 Reading bedtime stories to children is a great way to teach them good manners, right from wrong, and respect for others.
 They develop moral values and a civic sense.
-Apart from that, there are many gains on the cognitive development as well.
+Apart from that, there are many gains in cognitive development as well.
 This nighttime routine helps you gain awareness about your child’s viewpoint and way of thinking.
-Hearing bedtime stories also helps a child build his vocabulary and helps him to attain mastery in the language.
-To further encourage creative and imaginative abilities in your child, you can consider buying a kid’s activity kit; it will encourage your child to cultivate an active imagination and will also open a doorway to writing as well as reading more.
+Hearing bedtime stories also helps a child build vocabulary and attain mastery in the language.
+To further encourage creative and imaginative abilities in your child, you can consider buying a kid’s activity kit; it will encourage your child to cultivate an active imagination and open a doorway to writing, as well as reading more.